Skip to Content

 Field Test

-For our field test, we paired the Daiwa Ballistic LT in a 2500 model with the 5.3:1 gear ratio and a 7′ St. Croix Mojo Inshore in a Medium Light Fast which is one of my favorite rods for fishing inshore.
+For our field test, we paired the Daiwa Ballistic LT in a 2500 model with the 5.3:1 gear ratio and a 7′ St. Croix Mojo Inshore in a Medium Light Fast, one of my favorite rods for fishing inshore.

-One of the things that immediately stood out was just how smooth the reel is and at just 6.3 oz when paired with the Mojo, I had a setup that weighed less than 11 oz.
-For the person that wants to cast a rod and reel for a few hours weight is not so important, but when you fish from a kayak the way I like to and fish for hours on end every little bit counts.
+One of the things that immediately stood out was just how smooth the reel is; at just 6.3 oz, when paired with the Mojo, I had a setup that weighed less than 11 oz.
+For the person who wants to cast a rod and reel for a few hours, weight is not so important, but when you fish from a kayak the way I like to and fish for hours on end, every little bit counts.

-We took the combo out to the grass flats to see what we could find.
-I first started out with a smaller topwater lure and was pleased with the responsiveness of the reel when retrieving.
-I kind of wished I had both the 5.3:1 and the higher speed 6.2:1 model side by side to compare the difference but I was able to get good action walking the dog.
+We took the combo to the grass flats to find what we could find.
+I first started with a smaller topwater lure and was pleased with the responsiveness of the reel when retrieving.
+I wish I had both the 5.3:1 and the higher speed 6.2:1 model side by side to compare the difference, but I got good action walking the dog.

-In the first hour of the day, I was able to hook up with a few smaller specs and then I hooked into a decent 22″ red.
-The 22lbs of drag was obviously way more than I needed for this smaller fish so I backed it way off and had fun playing the fish for a few minutes.
+In the first hour of the day, I hooked up with a few smaller specs, and then I hooked into a decent 22″ red.
+The 22 lbs. of drag was way more than I needed for this smaller fish, so I backed it way off and had fun playing the fish for a few minutes.

-I then moved on to another spot where there are great holes in and around the grass flats and where there is a nice channel about 8′ that comes up quickly to the grasses.
-I swapped out the topwater for a Z-Man Jerk Shad rigged on one of my favorites an Owner Weighted Twistlock and started to work from the grasses out to the edge where it drops off in hopes of finding a Red cruising.
+I then moved on to another spot where there are great holes in and around the grass flats and a nice channel about 8′ that comes up quickly to the grasses.
+I swapped out the topwater for a Z-Man Jerk Shad rigged on one of my favorites, an Owner Weighted Twistlock, and started to work from the grasses out to the edge where it drops off in hopes of finding a Red cruising.

-After moving around for 20 minutes patience paid off and I was hooked into a nice fish.
-The drag screamed and I had to tighten it down which I found to be very easy.
-I carefully played the fish and was able to bring it back to the kayak in about 4 minutes.
+After moving around for 20 minutes, my patience paid off, and I was hooked on a nice fish.
+The drag screamed, and I had to tighten it down, which I found very easy.
+I carefully played the fish and brought it back to the kayak in about 4 minutes.

-At 32″ this is one of the bigger Reds I have caught in the last few months.
+At 32″, this is one of the biggest reds I have caught in the last few months.

-Overall I was very pleased with the Ballistic LT’s performance casting both a 7″ jerk shad as well as a smaller topwater plug.
-I am confident that this will also be a good setup when fishing for Sheepheads, which as you know require a lot of finesse as they have such a light bite.
+Overall, I was very pleased with the Ballistic LT’s performance casting a 7″ jerk shad and a smaller topwater plug.
+I am confident that this will also be a good setup when fishing for Sheepheads, which, as you know, require a lot of finesse as they have such a light bite.

-I have caught about 50 tarpons on them so far up to 125 pounds and they have stood up well.
-I would give them the edge over both the Quantum Cabo’s and Shimano Stradic reels.
-Drag is as good as the Cabo and reels as smooth as the Stradic while being lighter.
+I have caught about 50 tarpons on them, up to 125 pounds, and they have stood up well.
+I would give them the edge over Quantum Cabo’s and Shimano Stradic reels.
+Drag is as good as Cabo and reels as smooth as Stradic while lighter.

-I am using them with a DOA baitbuster, that I cast and reel for 12 plus hours a day, so being smooth and light is very important and having a drag that can stand up to a 100 pound plus tarpon.”
+I am using them with a DOA baitbuster that I cast and reel for 12 plus hours a day, so being smooth and light is very important, as is having a drag that can stand up to a 100-pound tarpon.

 Pros